Hit by the OS X 10.4.10 update problems – having flashbacks to BSOD

 I looked at the logs and it appears to be an airport driver causing the crash, so pretty certain it’s the wifi issue being discussed.

-3. Mandeep Singh Jutley says:
+3. Mandeep Singh Jutley's avatar Mandeep Singh Jutley says:

 hi there, i was having the same problems aswell, i bought my macbook pro 17″ in january and found mac to be much better and much more stable than windows.